Marketing automation has become more than just a buzzword — it’s now a mainstay in the lives of most brands and businesses.

 Let’s take a closer look at the most common marketing mistakes companies make and explore how to avoid them.
 We’ll also go over the benefits of successful marketing automation and give you tips and insights that make it work for you.

 1. Lack of strategy

-A concrete manifestation of these deficiencies in the strategy is the absence of a plan for commercial data, as well as the insight and value that this can (and must) add to the automation activities.
-The companies know that they need a plan, but the problem is that they do not have the tools, skills or resources for this.
-Some try to solve the problem by creating a Commercial Data Officer position.
-The absence of a plan for commercial data creates a number of difficulties in relation to e.g. choice of a data model, choice of systems that need to support automation, unclear integration requirements, unclear partnerships between marketing and e.g. IT, as well as demands to suppliers.
+A lot of companies know they need a plan, but the problem is that they don’t have the tools, skills or resources to figure out what that plan is.
+The absence of a plan for commercial data creates several difficulties concerning the choice of a data model, the choice of systems that need to support automation, unclear integration requirements, unclear partnerships between marketing and IT, as well as demands to suppliers.